by Jeffrey W. Hamilton

 Marks have long been used to indicate ownership.
 Cattle have been branded since ancient times to show who owns them.
 Even people have been marked to show their slave status (see Exodus 21:2-6).
 The concept of slaves and masters is presented in Romans 6:16-18, “Do you not know that to whom you present yourselves slaves to obey, you are that one's slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
 But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 And having been set free from sin, you became slaves of righteousness.”
 All Christians were once slaves of sin.
 Satan was our master before Christ set us free.
 But while in sin, Satan would have his mark on us, showing that we belonged to him.
 Now that we are slaves of righteousness, Satan’s mark is removed and we carry the mark of Christ.
 Speaking of the persecution the apostles suffered, Paul said they were “always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.
 For we who live are always delivered to death for Jesus' sake, that the life of Jesus also may be manifested in our mortal flesh” (II Corinthians 4:10-11).
 Paul did not mean this literally for the Lord had ascended when this was written.
 Rather, Paul is speaking of how their lives were marked by the suffering of Christ and that their own sufferings were reflections of their Master’s life.

-Therefore, the center of John’s scene is a group of Christians who have been martyred for their faith in Jesus and the Bible, who have refused false worship, and are no longer servants of sin.
+Therefore, the center of John’s scene is a group of Christians who have been martyred for their faith in Jesus and the Bible, who have refused false worship, and are not servants of sin.
 Though these people had died for their faith, John tells us they are alive and reigning with Christ.
-Paul tells us that Christians reign in life with Christ (Romans 5:17; II Timothy 2:11-12).
+Paul tells us that Christians reign in life with Christ.
+“For if by the one man's offense death reigned through the one, much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ” (Romans 5:17).
+Paul also tells us, “This is a faithful saying: For if we died with Him, We shall also live with Him.
+If we endure, We shall also reign with Him” (II Timothy 2:11-12).

 The length of Jesus’ reign with his saints is called a thousand years.
-This symbol is used often in the Bible to refer to a large, complete set.
+This symbol is used often in the Bible to refer to large, but complete set.
 For example, in Deuteronomy 7:9, “Therefore know that the LORD your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments,” Moses is not limiting God’s mercy to exactly one-thousand generations, but to indicate that He is always merciful.
-“For every beast of the forest is Mine, and the cattle on a thousand hills” (Psalm 50:10).
-God is not saying there are exactly one thousand hills with His cattle, but to say that all the cattle in the world belong to Him.
-In the same way, the thousand year reign is not a literal thousand years, but a symbol of a long and complete reign that encompasses the rest of the world’s years.
+“For every beast of the forest is Mine, And the cattle on a thousand hills” (Psalm 50:10).
+God is not saying there is exactly one thousand hills with His cattle, but to say that all the cattle in the world belong to Him.
+The thousand year reign is not a literal thousand years, but a symbol of a long and complete reign that encompasses the rest of the world’s years.
 It does not make sense to take one symbol and assign it a literal meaning while assigning figurative meanings to all the other symbols in the same passage.
 Yet, many have done so when they declare that Jesus will reign for a thousand years.

 The second death